-ii.
-To safeguard Muslim economic, social and educational rights; ant iii.
+4 This organization was founded on December 7, 1928.
+Some of its aims and objectives were, iii.
 To express loyalty with the rulers and follow the laws of the government.
-See Ahmad Saeed, Husool-e-Pakistan [Urdu: Acqusition of Pakistan] (Lahore: Al-Faisal, 1992), 302.
+See Ahmad Saeed, Husool-e-Pakistan [Urdu: Acquisition of Pakistan] (Lahore: Al-Faisal, 1992), 302.

 objective of it was to unite Muslim Ummah on a single platform and direct it on the way to modern progress and development.
-Though it was founded as a religious organization yet it had some political objectives as well and a clause regarding political objectives was also included in its constitution in February 1993 Nawab Bahadar Yar Jang was elected its Joint Secretary in 1937, later President in 1939 and held this office till he breathed his last.
-He endeavoured hard for the promotion and development of this organization.
+Though it was founded as a religious organization yet it had some political objectives as well and a clause regarding political objectives was also included in its constitution in February 19935 Nawab Bahadar Yar Jang was elected its Joint Secretary in 1937, later President in 1939 and held this office till he breathed his last.6 He endeavoured hard for the promotion and development of this organization.

-These were the days when extremist Hindu revivalists had spread their activities to establish Arya Samaj [Sanskrit: Society of Nobles] in Hyderabad.
-Their Shudhi Movement [Sanskrit: cleansing] to convert Muslims into Hindus was in full swing.
-To diffuse its momentum Nawab Bahadar Yar Jang setup an association by the name of Majilis-e-Tableegh-e-Islam.
-In the later years of thirties Allama Almashriqui's Khaksaar Movement was in full bloom.
-Nawab was moved by its manifesto and joined it.
-Irrespective of
+These were the days when extremist Hindu revivalists had spread their activities to establish Arya Samaj7 [Sanskrit: Society of Nobles] in Hyderabad.
+Their Shudhi Movement8 [Sanskrit: cleansing] to convert Muslims into Hindus was in full swing.
+To diffuse its momentum Nawab Bahadar Yar Jang setup9 an association by the name of Majilis-e-Tableegh-e-Islam.10 In the later years of thirties Allama Almashriqui's Khaksaar Movement was in full bloom.
+Nawab was moved by its manifesto and joined it.11 Irrespective of

-Saeed, Husool-e-Pakistan, 302.
+5 Saeed, Husool-e-Pakistan, 302.

-In 1937, Majlis' branches were 58.
+6 In 1937, Majlis' branches were 58.
 This number extended to 384 in 1939 and in 1942 Qamar Bagh (Darus-Salam) which was a big patch of land of 24 thousand yards circumference was bought and made its headquarter.
 See Saeed, Husool-e-Pakistan, 46.

-Arya Samaj was an Indian Hindu reformist movement aimed to promote values and practices based on the belief in the infallible authority of the Vedas.
+7 Arya Samaj was an Indian Hindu reformist movement aimed to promote values and practices based on the belief in the infallible authority of the Vedas.
 The samaj was founded by the sannyasi (ascetic) Dayananda Saraswati on April 7, 1875.

-The socio-political movement, derived from ancient rite of shuddhikaran or purification was started by Swami Dayanand Saraswati and his followers like Swami Sharddhanand, who also worked on the Sangathan consolidation aspect of Hinduism, in the North India, especially Punjab in early 1900s, though it gradually spread across India.
+8 The socio-political movement, derived from ancient rite of shuddhikaran or purification was started by Swami Dayanand Saraswati and his followers like Swami Sharddhanand, who also worked on the Sangathan consolidation aspect of Hinduism, in the North India, especially Punjab in early 1900s, though it gradually spread across India.

-This association was founded in 1927.
+9 This association was founded in 1927.
 For three incessant years, Nawab travelled from village to village and bore all odds on the way.
 By his untiring efforts twenty thousand people embraced Islam.
 See Naqvi, "Makateeb Sey Pehlay", 42.

-His letter to Maulvi Wali Ullah Shah Ashrafi reveals his hectic efforts for preaching Islam and his sincerity in the mission. see Mohammad, Hayat-e-Bahadar Yar Jang, 170.
+10 His letter to Maulvi Wali Ullah Shah Ashrafi reveals his hectic efforts for preaching Islam and his sincerity in the mission. see Mohammad, Hayat-e-Bahadar Yar Jang, 170.

-Ghulam Mohammad, Hayat-e-Bahadar Yar Jang (Karachi: np, 1990), 82.
+11 Ghulam Mohammad, Hayat-e-Bahadar Yar Jang (Karachi: np, 1990), 82.